joshimmel/academic-kickstart/content/home/about.md

   # gradient_end = "SkyBlue"

   # Background image.
-   image = "DSC_6056.jpg"  # Name of image in `static/img/`.
+  # image = "DSC_6056.jpg"  # Name of image in `static/img/`.
-   image_darken = 0.8  # Darken the image?
+  # image_darken = 0.8  # Darken the image?
 Range 0-1 where 0 is transparent and 1 is opaque.

   # Text color (true=light or false=dark).
-   text_color_light = true
+   text_color_light = false
 +++

 # About me
-I am PhD Student at the [University of North Carolina at Chapel Hill](https://www.unc.edu/) in the [Institute of Marine Sciences](https://ims.unc.edu/).
-My research interests lie in coastal sediments - their origins and fates.
-Marshes act as metronomes of sea-level rise, recording changes in inundation within their soils.
-By tracking the pace of North Carolina’s rapidly shifting wetlands through time and space, I aim to better explain feedbacks between topography and sedimentation.
-Which areas of our coast are naturally resilient to rising tides – and how can these areas inform preservation efforts?
+I am PhD Candidate in the Rodriguez Lab as part of the Earth, Marine, and Environmental Sciences department at the [University of North Carolina at Chapel Hill](https://www.unc.edu/).
+My research explores changes in the earth's surface over timescales we can observe in our own lives; days to years.
+By tracking the origin and fate of sediments carried by rivers, tides, and storms, I aim to explain why saltmarshes, barrier islands, and oyster reefs reside where do.
+I enjoy linking datasets across spatial scales — from 10 centimeter wide sediment cores up to 100 kilometer wide satelite images — to help answer these questions.
+I collaborate with colleagues who use these data to forecast which systems seem stable and which are at risk.
+If all of that sounds like a lot, just know I make pretty figures.

-Outside of this research, you might find me [in the great outdoors](https://www.strava.com/athletes/49210500), [teaching hands-on science](https://sixthdegreenorth.wordpress.com/), [cooking with others](https://photos.app.goo.gl/NVNG1qLAGS6ktRUz7), or [flying a drone](https://youtu.be/5qeXf_Xubxs).
+Beyond research, you might find me [flying a drone](https://beaufortdronephotography.com/), [running or backpacking](https://www.strava.com/athletes/49210500), [cooking with others](https://photos.app.goo.gl/NVNG1qLAGS6ktRUz7), or [teaching hands-on science](https://sixthdegreenorth.wordpress.com/).